Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Conflict resolution

-• Definition: a way between two or more parties to come to agreement.
+• Definition: a way between two or more parties to agree.

 • Components: